yalemethods/SOP/mturk/mturk.md

      * Validation.
 Each survey question should feature appropriate validation using Validation Options (e.g., Request Response, or Custom Validation for various input formats).
 Validation options can be selected on the right pane containing question options, after selecting a given question in the Qualtrics platform.

      * Images.
-Images to be used in conjunction with, or in lieu of, question text should first be added to the Qualtrics Graphics Library, accessible by clicking Library &rarr; Graphics Library.
+Images to be used in conjunction with, or in lieu of, question text should first be added to the Qualtrics Graphics Library, accessible by clicking Library > Graphics Library.
 (Images can be uploaded to the Graphics Library by clicking the Upload Graphic button).
 Once uploaded to the Graphics Library, images can be embedded in questions by opening the Rich Content Editor, and clicking the Insert Graphic button, as shown below.
 		![Insert Graphic Example](mturk/insert_graphic.jpg)

 * **Survey testing**